Brooke Harris

-Brooke Lee Harris (born 27 August 1997) is an Australian cricketer who plays as a right-arm medium bowler and right-handed batter for the South Australian Scorpions in the Women's National Cricket League (WNCL).
+Brooke Lee Harris (born 27 August 1997) is an Australian cricketer who plays as a right-arm medium bowler and right-handed batter.
+She last played for the South Australian Scorpions in the Women's National Cricket League (WNCL).
 Harris is a two-time recipient of the Karen Rolton Medal, the highest honour for women in Australian Premier Cricket.
 She made her WNCL debut on 16 October 2016 against Tasmania.